Narration in this promotional video is AI-generated.

 Are Legendary Lairs Beginner Friendly?

-The books are designed for both new and experienced Game Masters.
-Each lair is structured to be easy to run while still supporting deep tactical gameplay for advanced groups.
-New GMs can use the lairs directly as written, while experienced GMs can customize and combine them into larger campaigns.
+Yes.
+The Legendary Lairs books are designed for both new and experienced Game Masters.
+Each lair is structured into modular templates that are easy to run while still supporting deep tactical gameplay for advanced groups.
+New GMs can use the templates directly as written, while experienced GMs can customize and combine them into larger campaigns.
+You can use as many or as few of the templates as your encounter needs.
+They layer in on top of your existing lair map with little to no extra prep on your part.

 5e-Compatible GM Tools for Faster Prep